Our Members Asked:

 Vitamin and minerals that can help with coronavirus if you're not getting enough

-Preliminary studies suggest that people with lower levels of vitamin D are more likely to test positive for the coronavirus and have more severe symptoms, and may have a higher risk of dying from COVID-19.
+Preliminary studies suggest that people with lower levels of vitamin D are more likely to test positive for the coronavirus, have more severe symptoms, and may have a higher risk of dying from COVID-19.
 Vitamin D supplementation might have some benefit for preventing or possibly treating COVID-19, particularly among people who are unvaccinated and deficient in vitamin D. However, high blood levels may also increase the risk of death from COVID.
 (See the COVID-19 section of the Vitamin D Supplements Review for details).

 You can maintain an adequate blood level of vitamin D (20 to 30 ng/mL — although best not to exceed 39 ng/mL) by getting proper sun exposure (at least three times a week for about 30 minutes exposing your hands, arms, legs, and face), consuming vitamin D-fortified products (such as most milks, certain other dairy foods and some plant-based milks), or taking a vitamin D supplement is a good, safe, preventative measure for protecting against respiratory infections in general.
 To maintain healthy levels, only 400 to 800 IU (15 to 20 mcg) of vitamin D is required daily, but, to boost low levels, higher doses, such as 2,000 IU daily, are used and are generally safe.
 Very large doses, which have been taken periodically (such as 100,000 IU taken monthly), may not be as helpful and could even increase the risk of respiratory infections in some people.

 A small study among older men and women in Singapore with COVID-19 found that those who were started on a combination of vitamin D, magnesium and vitamin B12 supplements within one day of hospitalization were much less likely to require oxygen therapy and other intensive care support than those not given the supplements.